General Information FAQ

 After you file the property tax appeal, you will receive notice of a hearing date for your case.
 The notice will be sent to the address shown on the petition.
 If you move, it is your responsibility to inform the Tax Court of your new address.

 Your case will be heard in the Downtown Court Complex.
-You will be notified by mail the proper address and courtroom once your hearing has been set.
+You will be notified by mail of the proper address and courtroom once your hearing has been set.

 If you cannot appear on the scheduled date, ask the county attorney or assessor to see if they will agree to a continuance.
 If both sides agree to a continuance and there is a good reason, the judge may grant it.
 If you do not attend your hearing and the judge has not allowed a continuance of the trial, you may lose your case.